-The evidence establishes that the TVA has modeled much of its rate methodology on that used for many years by the FCC.
-The basic reliance of the formula on the cost accounts of the particular utility, the inputs relied on, and the structure of the formula used by the TVA mirrors closely the FCC's formula.
-The TVA also relies on the same presumptions about pole space relied on in the FCC formula: that an average pole has 24 feet of unusable space and 13.5 feet of usable space, and that a communications attachment occupies one foot of the usable space.
+The evidence establishes that TVA has modeled much of its rate methodology on that used for many years by the FCC.
+The basic reliance of the formula on the cost accounts of the particular utility, the inputs relied on, and the structure of the formula used by TVA mirrors closely the FCC's formula.
+TVA also relies on the same presumptions about pole space relied on in the FCC formula: that an average pole has 24 feet of unusable space and 13.5 feet of usable space, and that a communications attachment occupies one foot of the usable space.

-Only in the allocation of these costs to the attaching parties does the TVA chart a new path.
-Whereas the FCC bases its allocation methodology on the theory that the costs of the entire pole should be assigned based on the attacher's occupancy of a portion of the usable, revenue-generating space, the TVA assigns only the costs of the usable space under that theory.
-Unlike the FCC, the TVA assigns the cost of the 24 feet of unusable space equally among all providers on the pole (including the pole owner) on a per-capita basis.
-Further, the TVA assigns the costs of the 40-inch safety space entirely to the communications service providers and none to the EMC pole owner.
+Only in the allocation of these costs to the attaching parties does TVA chart a new path.
+Whereas the FCC bases its allocation methodology on the theory that the costs of the entire pole should be assigned based on the attacher's occupancy of a portion of the usable, revenue-generating space, TVA assigns only the costs of the usable space under that theory.
+Unlike the FCC, TVA assigns the cost of the 24 feet of unusable space equally among all providers on the pole on a per-capita basis.
+Further, TVA assigns the costs of the 40-inch safety space entirely to the communications service providers and none to the EMC pole owner.
 The FCC, on the other hand, treats the safety space as usable to the pole owner and does not allocate any of that space directly to the communications services provider(s).
-The FCC thus allocates the cost of the safety space according to the same percentage as it allocates the costs of the usable space.
+The FCC thus allocates the costs of the usable space.

-The result of these allocation methods is that, where the presumptions jointly applied by both the FCC and the TVA are employed, the FCC assigns 7.41% of the annual costs of the entire pole to the communications services provider.
-The TVA assigns 28.44% of the pole costs to each of the communications services providers under those same presumptions, such that two communications services providers would pay more of the pole's costs (56.88%) than the pole owner (43.12%).
+The result of these allocation methods is that, where the presumptions jointly applied by both the FCC and TVA are employed, the FCC assigns 7.41% of the annual costs of the entire pole to the communications services provider.
+TVA assigns 28.44% of the pole costs to each of the communications services providers under those same presumptions, such that two communications services providers would pay more of the pole's costs (56.88%) than the pole owner (43.12%).

-The FCC Rate Methodology employs rebuttable presumptions regarding the height and use of a utility's poles, which include presumptions that: (i) the average height of a distribution pole is 37.5 feet; (ii) these poles are, on average, buried six feet deep, and (iii) in order to maintain proper clearances, the lowest attachment on a pole must be at least 18 feet off the ground.
-In applying the FCC Rate Methodology, the FCC treats these presumptions as rebuttable by either party.
-The TVA Rate Methodology also employs certain rebuttable presumptions.
 Because witness Arnett determined that Charter has an actual average of 2.35 entities attached to its poles, and attempted to rebut the presumptions that average poles have 13.5 feet of usable space and 24 feet of unusable space, he allocated a total of 41.16% (for 2016) of Blue Ridge's pole costs to Charter alone.